Antoine Dupont questions referee after France lose thriller to South Africa

 Les Bleus captain Dupont suffered major disappointment on his highly-publicised return from a fractured cheekbone and felt substandard officiating was partly to blame.

-Asked about the performance of New Zealand referee Ben O’Keefe, the scrum-half replied: “Well, what did you think of it?
+Asked about the performance of New Zealand referee Ben O’Keeffe, the scrum-half replied: “Well, what did you think of it?

 “It’s hard to talk about things because there is a lot of disappointment, a lot of frustration.